Black Covert Woodland, near Aberystwyth

 It has views to the surrounding hills, especially in the areas where trees have been felled recently.

-After a short but steep climb through heather and bilberry, you’ll reach the viewpoint with bench and panoramic views over the surrounding hills as far as Snowdonia National Park.
+After a short but steep climb through heather and bilberry, you’ll reach the viewpoint with bench and panoramic views over the surrounding hills - on a clear day you can see Cadair Idris many miles away in Snowdonia National Park.

-The trail continues down steps and returns to the car park through areas of huge beech trees.
+The trail continues down a steep slope and returns to the car park through areas of huge beech trees.

-There are five waymarked walking trails at the nearby Hafod Estate, famous for its “Picturesque” landscape.
+There are five waymarked walking trails at the nearby Hafod Estate which is famous for its “Picturesque” landscape.

 The Arch car park is 15 miles east of Aberystwyth.